By using this site, you agree to the Privacy Policy and Terms of Use.

 Avelo plans to concentrate flying around a smaller set of core bases while planning to open a new base in Texas in late 2026.
 Simultaneously, Avelo is simplifying its fleet and laying down the groundwork for expansion with an order for new-generation regional jets.

 The airline stated it would focus its operations around four existing bases: New Haven (Connecticut), Delaware Valley (Philadelphia), Concord/Charlotte (North Carolina) and Lakeland (Florida).
-Moreover, a fifth base is planned for McKinney (Texas) which is scheduled to open later this year.
+Moreover, a fifth base is planned for McKinney (Texas), which is scheduled to open later this year.

 As part of this realignment, Avelo will also be closing its bases in Mesa (Arizona), Raleigh-Durham (North Carolina) and Wilmington (North Carolina).
-Despite these closures, the airline indicated it shall continue service in several affected markets.
+Despite these closures, the airline indicated it would continue service in several affected markets.
 For instance, Raleigh-Durham will remain connected to New Haven and Rochester (New York), while Wilmington will continue to be served from Nashville (Tennessee), Tampa (Florida) and the Washington D.C./Baltimore region.

 The carrier said near-term schedule changes tied to the network will affect many customer itineraries.
 However, impacted customers will be notified directly by email and text, with additional assistance available on Avelo’s website.